Client Relationship Summary

 What fees will I pay?

-Prudent charges a fee as compensation for providing investment management services, such as advisory and consulting services, trade entry, and investment supervision.
-The fees are based on an annual percentage of assets under management and are applied to the account asset value on a pro-rata basis and billed monthly in advance.
+Prudent Investors charges a fee as compensation for providing investment management services, such as advisory and consulting services, trade entry, and investment supervision.
+The fees are based on an annual percentage of assets under management and are applied to the account asset value on a pro-rata basis and billed monthly in advance; our maximum annual fee for a managed account is 1.4%.
 Our recommended custodian may charge custodial fees, transaction fees, redemption fees, retirement plan and administrative fees or commissions.

 Note: You will pay fees and costs whether you make or lose money on your investments.
 Fees and costs will reduce any amount of money you make on your investments over time.
 Please make sure you understand what fees and costs you are paying.